 There is no age limit on medical use.
 Minors under age 18 need permission from their parents/guardians to use medical cannabis.
+The parental rights of qualified Prop 215 patients are protected by AUMA in family and juvenile court proceedings [HSC 11362.84].

 Patients who have state medical cannabis ID cards are exempt from the sales tax on medical cannabis and cannabis products [BPC 34011(g)].
-ID cards are voluntary and are issued by county health departments.
+ID cards are voluntary and are issued by county health departments: www.cdph.ca.gov/Programs/CHSI/Pages/MMICP.aspx